To build the docs locally, from the root of the

 - Set draft to

-trueif you don’t want Hugo to build the page.
+trueif you do not want Hugo to build the page.

 - Add an alias if you want Hugo to automatically redirect the user from another page to the page you are writing.